 Americans definitely have a reputation for making ridiculous food and Primanti Bros, Pittsburgh staple, is no exception.
 It is only here that I have had coleslaw and french fries put inside my sandwich!
 It might not be for everyone, but for those with an open mind and sense of adventure this sandwich will change the way you want all of your sandwiches to be.
 Yes, believe me, I still crave these beauties while living over 4000 miles away.

-And that wraps up my five things I would suggest for you to add to your Pittsburgh sightseeing agenda!
+And that wraps up my suggestions of things I would suggest for you to add to your Pittsburgh sightseeing agenda!
 You can easily do all of these in one day, although it will be a lot of walking through museums.
 If you know of any other unique things you can only do in Pittsburgh pop it down in the comments.
-While writing this article I stumbled upon another which I found to have some really excellent suggestions